All Insights

 State CISO, Florida

-On February 5th, 2026, I did a permissions audit on my AI development environment.
+I did a permissions audit on my AI development environment recently.
 The result was humbling.

-I had accumulated 161 discrete permission entries across cloud services, local infrastructure, and third-party integrations.
-Two API tokens were hardcoded in tracked files (gitignored, but discoverable in git history).
-Credentials were scattered across five different storage mechanisms with no consistent retrieval protocol.
-I had SSH access to servers I no longer used and API keys to services I'd depreciated but never revoked.
+I had accumulated far more discrete permission entries across cloud services, local infrastructure, and third-party integrations than I could justify.
+Tokens were stored inconsistently.
+Credentials were scattered across multiple storage mechanisms with no consistent retrieval protocol.
+I had SSH access to servers I no longer used and API keys to services I had deprecated but never revoked.

 This is the security debt that AI development creates.
 Unlike traditional software engineering, where permissions are typically granted through careful IAM policies and reviewed quarterly, AI tooling accumulates permissions iteratively.
 You request access to a new integration, you get it via API key or OAuth token, you paste it into a config file, you move on to the next problem.
-Six months later, you have 161 permission entries and no way to justify 60% of them.
+Six months later, you have a sprawling permission inventory and no way to justify the majority of it.

-From my position as State CISO for Florida's 35 enterprise agencies, this is unacceptable.
+From the perspective of a State CISO managing dozens of enterprise agencies, this is unacceptable.
 If I expect this discipline from my organizations' cloud architectures, I need to enforce it in my own tooling first.

 The Inventory